Manual scan

 Additional parameters for collecting information from hardware sensors:

-• /sensors:{x} defines a set of hardware sensors that will be collected with low-level hardware driver scan, where {x}:
+• /sensors:{x} defines which hardware sensors will be collected during the low-level hardware driver scan, where {x}:

 all – collects data from all hardware sensors (the option is set by default);